ComposableFi/composable/code/xcvm/semantic.md

 ### Router

-Each program arriving through the `Gateway` is passed to the `Router`, which becomes the initial beneficiary of the provided `Assets` before finding or instantiating an `Interpreter` instance.
-The router then transfers funds to the `Interpreter` instance.
+Each program arriving through the `Gateway` is passed to the `Router`, which becomes the initial beneficiary of the provided `Assets` before finding or instantiating an `Executor` instance.
+The router then transfers funds to the `Executor` instance.

-Subsequent calls by the same `Origin` will not result in an instantiation, but instead in re-use of the `Interpreter` instance.
+Subsequent calls by the same `Origin` will not result in an instantiation, but instead in re-use of the `Executor` instance.
 This allows foreign `Origins` to maintain state across different protocols, such as managing LP positions.

-If no interpreter instance has been created for a given caller, the call to the `Router` must either come from the `IBC`, `XCM`, `OTP`, or a local origin.
+If no Executor instance has been created for a given caller, the call to the `Router` must either come from the `IBC`, `XCM`, `OTP`, or a local origin.
 After the instance has been created, it can be configured to accept other origins by the caller.

 **Example**

-For a given CVM program, its interpreter instance is derived from `Network Account Salt`.
-This allows users to create different interpreter instances to execute programs against.
+For a given CVM program, its Executor instance is derived from `Network Account Salt`.
+This allows users to create different Executor instances to execute programs against.
 Note that the `Salt` is not additive and only the composite `Network Account` is forwarded to remote chains as the user origin:
 ```kdl
 spawn network=A salt=0x01 { // the origin for the instructions is (A, AccountOnA, 0x1)
     call 0x1337 // Call instruction executed on A